Treatment options for women with a new diagnosis

 • Can I continue to work?

-• If I stop working, when will I be able to return to work?
+• If I stop working, when will I be able to go back to work?

 • Where can I be treated?

-• Would a different specialist centre (a hospital or clinic with experts in ovarian cancer treatment) offer me other treatment options?
+• Would a different cancer centre offer me other treatment options?

-• Can I take part in a clinical trial (a research project about ovarian cancer treatments or drugs) at this centre or any other centre?
+• Is it possible to take part in a clinical trial (a research project) at this centre or any other centre?

 Second opinions

-Having talked about treatment options with your oncologist or your surgeon, you may still not be sure what to do.
-If you’d like to get a second opinion it’s okay to ask.
+After talking to your treatment team about your options you may still feel unsure about what to do.
+If you would like to get a second opinion, just ask.
 A second opinion is when you speak to another oncologist or surgeon about your diagnosis and treatment options.
-Your CNS, hospital doctor or GP should be able to let you know how to do this.
-Your hospital doctor should be happy to refer you (pass your notes onto another surgeon or oncologist in a different hospital).
+Your CNS, hospital doctor or GP should be able to tell you how to do this.

 Gardening